AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Introduction

 1) A novel mask-adaptive segmentation framework is designed for IIS tasks.
 To the best of our knowledge, this is the first mask-adaptive segmentation framework based on transformers in the context of IIS;

-2) We designed a new clicks-aware attention module and a clicks-aware mask-adaptive transformer decoder to tackle the problem of interaction ambiguity arising from user ambiguity clicks and the long-range propagation fading of clicks features in the IIS model;
+2) We put forward a new clicks-aware mask-adaptive transformer decoder with a clicks-aware attention module to tackle the problem of inter-class click ambiguity arising from user ambiguity clicks and the long-range propagation fading of clicks features in the IIS methods;

-3) A novel \textit{adaptive} focal loss is designed to overcome the ``gradient swamping'' problem of specific to focal loss-based training in IIS, which accelerates model convergence and alleviates the interaction ambiguity;
+3) A novel adaptive focal loss is designed to overcome the ``gradient swamping'' problem specific to focal loss-based training in IIS, which accelerates model convergence and alleviates intra-class click ambiguity;

-4) Experimental results from nine benchmark datasets showcase clear benefits of the proposed AdaptiveClick method and adaptive focal loss, yielding performance that is better or comparable to state-of-the-art IIS methods.
+4) Experimental results from nine datasets showcase the clear benefits of AdaptiveClick and adaptive focal loss, yielding state-of-the-art performance on IIS tasks.

 The remainder of the paper is structured as follows: Sec.~\ref{sec:related work} provides a brief overview of related work.
 The proposed methods are presented in Sec.~\ref{sec:method}.
-We present experimental results in Sec.~\ref{sec:experiments}, followed by the conclusion in Sec.~\ref{sec:conclusion}.
+We present experimental results in Sec.~\ref{sec:experiments}, followed by the discussion in Sec.~\ref{sec:discussion}.
+Sec.~\ref{sec:conclusion} summarizes the findings presented in this work.